jmeydam/queues/README.md

 *mm1_queue.R* focuses on generating data for further analysis.

 *various/mm1_queue.ino* is the "Arduino edition".
-The behavior of the queue is visualized using a LED dot matrix.
+The queue is visualized using a LED dot matrix.

 *various/fifo_example.c* is a stand-alone program testing the data structure.